sachinsshetty/flex-fitness/README.md

 - **Sachin Shetty**: Software Engineer (GenAI, full-stack), passionate about accessible voice tech for German speakers.

 ## Call to Action
-Join us to bring Dhwani to Anna and millions of German speakers.
+Join us to bring Dwani to Anna and millions of German speakers.
 Let’s make voice technology inclusive, private, and German-first.

 </details>